tymoteuszmetrak/gravity_article/README.md

-# gravity_article
+# Gravity models revisited

-Code in R used for computations in the econometric article about international trade
+Code in R used for computations in the econometric article about international trade.